 “I believe that these conversations will empower each of us to align our personal values and the way we do business with the causes of minority founders and their growth.

 “Mutual success across minority-owned businesses and CTC will diversify who creates wealth and which communities benefit from it.

 “Historically, CTC has been a profit-oriented business.
 Now, we are intentionally positioning ourselves to marry purpose with profit in order to create a double-bottom-line organization.

 “If you are a minority founder and want to share your story, please reach out to me here.”

 These interviews are the means not the end.
 The end is for our marketing department and larger organization to understand, attract, and serve all entrepreneurs.

-The steps in this commitment came as the direct result of working hand-in-hand with our minority team members (you can read statements of intent from our BIPOC community that helped form these initiatives here).
+The steps in this commitment came as the direct result of working hand-in-hand with our team members.

 Upon completing the first step of the ESOP process, CTC will create a formal Board of Directors that will have governance control over the CEO position at CTC for the very first time.